Common Questions About Sexual OrientationSkip to the navigation

-Many people believe things about homosexuality that aren't true.
+Many people believe things about gays that aren't true.
 Here are some questions people sometimes have.

 Question: Can gays and lesbians change their sexual orientation if they really want to?
 Can't they get some kind of treatment?

 - Answer: Like heterosexuals, most gays and lesbians don't feel they can choose their sexual orientation.
 No "treatment" has been shown to change a person's sexual orientation.
 Most gay, lesbian, and bisexual adults are satisfied to be who they are.
 They would not wish to change into heterosexuals, just as most heterosexuals would not wish to become gay.

 Question: Can child abuse affect sexual orientation?

 - Answer: Abuse does not make people straight or gay.
 Science has not yet discovered what makes some people gay and others straight.

 Question: I have an uncle who is gay.
 Should I worry about letting my children stay with him?
 Aren't gay people more likely to be child molesters?

 - Answer: Gay people are not more likely to molest children.

 Question: My lesbian daughter and her partner are adopting a little girl.
 I wonder if they can be good parents or if my new granddaughter will grow up to be gay?